 At the time of his arrest, Jones was in possession of hashish (a cannabis resin concentrate rich in medicinal cannabinoids derived from the marijuana flower) and other forms of medical marijuana he purchased at a local, state-licensed dispensary.
 The problem for him began as a matter of ignorance about the nature and source of hashish and subsequent, subjective misinterpretations of the ambiguous definitions of cannabis and medical marijuana as set forth in conflicting state laws.
 Arizona’s criminal code broadly defines Cannabis sativa L as an illegal narcotic drug, while under the AMMA, it is also broadly defined as “the dried flowers of the marijuana plant, and any mixture or preparation thereof, but does not include the seeds, stalks, and roots of the plant.”
 While the AMMA permits qualified, state-registered medical marijuana patients to possess up to 2.5 ounces of usable marijuana, under penal code statutes that mandate a zero-tolerance policy, possession of any amount of “cannabis” is a felony,

-Despite the fact that Jones was a qualified medical marijuana patient who had met the burden of proof required under criminal code, the judges disregarded legal precedent established by those lower-court cases and sided with the Yavapai County Attorney, Sheila Polk and Attorney General Bill Montgomery who are well-know for their contempt for marijuana and numerous attempts to overturn the AMMA with misleading and dishonest propaganda and scare tactics.
+Despite the fact that Jones was a qualified medical marijuana patient who had met the burden of proof required under criminal code, the judges disregarded legal precedent established by those lower-court cases and sided with the Yavapai County Prosecutors, Sheila Polk and Bill Montgomery who are well-know for their contempt for marijuana and numerous attempts to overturn the AMMA with misleading and dishonest propaganda and scare tactics.
 They have also used the courts to ban all cannabinoid extracts and resins within their jurisdiction and have indiscriminately spent public funding and devoted law enforcement resources into aggressively targeting patients and cannabis business owners for prosecution, which some adversaries have said amount to an abuse of power.
 It is worth noting that both Polk and Montgomery are elected officials whose campaigns have received millions of dollars in campaign contributions from the alcohol, pharmaceutical and private prison industries.

 According to transcribed deliberations, the justices acknowledged that the conflict between the established criminal code the more recent provisions of the AMMA, which supersede prior definitions.
 But, despite the conflict, the judges concluded that “AMMA and the criminal code may be read together.”